Ricardo Montaner

-Héctor Eduardo Reglero Montaner (born September 8, 1957), better known as Ricardo Montaner ([riˈkaɾðo montaˈneɾ]), is an Argentine-born Venezuelan singer and songwriter.
+Héctor Eduardo Reglero Montaner (born 8 September 1957), better known as Ricardo Montaner ([riˈkaɾðo montaˈneɾ]), is an Argentine-born singer.
 Since starting his career in the late 1970s, he has released more than 24 albums, and many successful singles.
-He has sold an estimated 100 million records worldwide, making him one of the best-selling Latin music artists.
+He has sold an estimated 10 million records worldwide, making him one of the best-selling Latin music artists.

 Biography

 Early years

 Montaner was born as Héctor Eduardo Reglero Montaner, in Valentín Alsina, Buenos Aires Province, Argentina.
 His family moved to Venezuela when he was 6 years old.
 During his youth, he performed in the church choir in the city of Maracaibo.
 The first song he internationally performed in a festival in Peru was "Canta, viejo, canta".
 After this, he decided to choose his artistic name Ricardo Montaner (using his maternal family name).

-In 1976, he recorded his first single named Mares produced by the Venezuelan italian singer Roberto Luti.
+In 1976, he recorded his first single named Mares produced by the Venezuelan Italian singer Roberto Luti.
 The same year he participated in the Ancon Festival (a Peruvian music festival from 1968 to 1984), where he gained some popularity after performing his song "Murallas".

 In 1983, he released his first album titled Cada Día.
 Although the album was not a great success in Venezuela, it was a start for Montaner's career in Venezuela.
-It wasn't until 1987 that Montaner became widely popular in Venezuela, with the singles "Yo Que Te Amé" and "Vamos a Dejarlo" from his self-titled album.
+It was not until 1987 that Montaner became widely popular in Venezuela, with the singles "Yo Que Te Amé" and "Vamos a Dejarlo" from his self-titled album.